Students Charged for Distributing Allegedly ‘Violent’ Zines on Campus

 Eight students who distributed zines protesting Swarthmore’s administration and Board of Managers have received letters identifying several possible violations of the college’s Code of Conduct.
 In the letters, Student Affairs alluded to potential charges for “threatening and intimidating” imagery and rhetoric, citing “bullying and intimidation” and “endangerment or affliction of physical harm,” among other charges.
 The two zines condemned the college for “investing in the Zionist entity” and called for escalated student activism.

 One zine protesting the Board depicted a crosshair over a collage of Board member photos, with the text “Public Enemy No. 1.”
 Also in the zine were Board member profile photos drawn over with devil’s horns and tails.
-The second zine included the phrases “necessary more violent” and “necessary more escalated.”
+The second zine included the phrases “necessarily more violent” and “necessarily more escalated.”
 Both imagery and rhetoric were cited by the college as “threatening and intimidating imagery, and/or potential threats of violence on campus.”

 Many students have raised alarm over the college charging students for speech rather than action.
 In an email to The Phoenix, Vice President of Communications and Marketing Andy Hirsch wrote that “Swarthmore supports individuals’ rights to express their views and engage in peaceful protest and dissent, but those rights do not extend so far as to infringe on the ability of others to live, learn, and work in an environment free from harassment, intimidation, and threats of violence.”